Many or all companies we feature compensate us. Compensation and editorial

 Fannie Mae: “Lower rate outlook”

-Mortgage rates are now expected to end 2025 and 2026 at 6.3% and 6.2%, respectively, downward revisions of three-tenths for each, according to the March 2025 commentary from the Fannie Mae (FNMA/OTCQB) Economic and Strategic Research (ESR) Group.
+Mortgage rates are expected to end 2025 and 2026 at 6.4 percent and 6.0 percent, respectively, downward revisions compared with last month’s forecast of 6.5 percent and 6.1 percent, according to the July 2025 Economic and Housing Outlook from the Fannie Mae (FNMA/OTCQB) Economic and Strategic Research (ESR) Group.

-National Association of Home Builders: “Will not be smooth”
+National Association of Home Builders: “Path ahead may be bumpy”

-As of April 10th, the current Freddie Mac 30-year fixed rate mortgage sits at 6.62%, marking the 12th consecutive week below 7%.
-While it will not be smooth, NAHB anticipates the 30-year mortgage rate to average around this rate by the end of 2025 and just above 6% by the end of 2026.
+While the path ahead may be bumpy, NAHB expects the 30-year mortgage rate to average around 6.6% by the end of 2025 and fall just below 6% by the end of 2027.

 J.P.
 Morgan: “Ease only slightly”